rolandholik/BT-sphinx-docs/source/installation.rst

 Dependencies
 ~~~~~~~~~~~~

-For compilation of Quixote, you will need at minimum these packages:
+For compilation of Quixote, at minimum these packages are needed:

 .. code-block:: console

    $ sudo apt-get git gcc make flex libssl-dev libcap-dev libxen-dev pkg-config elfutils

-You should already heave some of them from :term:`TSEM` kernel compilation.
+One should already heave some of them from :term:`TSEM` kernel compilation.
 Complete list of packages is mentioned in case of compilation on systems with
 pre-compiled kernel installed.